smirarab/sepp/tutorial/tipp-tutorial.md

 This will run TIPP on the fragmentary sequences that have been binned to the pyrg gene.
 This will use the pre-computed alignment and tree that has been estimated on the known bacterial pyrg genes.

-The main output of TIPP is a _classification.txt file that contains the classification of each read.
+The main output of TIPP is a `output_classification.txt` file that contains the classification of each read.
 The classification consists of the name of the read, the NCBI taxonomic id of the classification,the rank of the classification, the name of the classification, and the support of the classification.

 ```
 EAS25_26_1_15_381_1761_0_1,2157,Archaea,superkingdom,1.0000